 The Institute of Cybernetics (IoC), founded in 1960 as a research institute of the Estonian Academy of Sciences, is today a semi-autonomous research institution of the Tallinn University of Technology.

-The Software Department was formed in 1978 under the leadership of Enn Tyugu.
-From 1992 to 1997 it was led by Jaan Penjam.
-Since 1997 it is led by Ahto Kalja.
+The Software Science Laboratory was formed in 1978 under the leadership of Enn Tyugu.
+From 1992 to 1997 it was led by Jaan Penjam, from 1997-2014 by Ahto Kalja.
 The current head is Tarmo Uustalu.

-Within the tiny country of Estonia, our small department makes IoC the leading computer science research institution, with the widest network of collaborations both domestically and internationally.
+Within the tiny country of Estonia, our small laboratory makes IoC one of the leading computer science research institutions, with a wide network of collaborations both domestically and internationally.